Unsupervised Machine Learning with JavaScript

 ];

-We have 4 clusters, which means we have 4 centroids, and we get a list of points belonging to each cluster.
-This is the information that we'll now take and plot on our scatter chart:
+Four clusters, four centroids, and a list of points belonging to each cluster.
+Now we take this data and plot it on a scatter chart:

 $.get('/api', (apiData) => {